 Around 80% of the world's extreme poor live in rural areas.
 In many developing countries, food security and rural development are ongoing challenges.
-On the other hand, there is a rural exodus: poor farmers move to the cities in search of income, placing a greater strain on food security.
+Climate change and other global crises increasingly threaten rural livelihoods.
+Consequently, there is a rural exodus: poor farmers move to the cities in search of income, placing a greater strain on food security.

 Swisscontact aims to empower male and female farmers, within their socio-cultural and territorial context, to sustainably generate additional income and to be equipped for and capable of responding to dynamically changing climate and market conditions.
 At the same time, we seek to contribute to transforming the agriculture sector towards more sustainability, by building capacities of relevant system actors and developing inclusive, resource efficient and resilient agricultural systems, which strengthen natural processes and ecosystems.